denevell/Natch/README.md

 ### Current

+* Gradle task to check for postgres
+* Gradle task to check for tomcat
 * Backup database
 * New installation and database with newly inserted backup
 * Test performance with multiple connections